shayne-fletcher/ghc-lib-parser-ex/README.md

 ### Building `ghc-lib-parser-ex`

-You can build the library with `stack build` and test it with `stack test`.
-You can also produce the `ghc-lib-parser-ex` package by executing the CI script which incidentally builds and runs the tests.
+You can build with `stack build` and test with `stack test`.
+You can also produce `ghc-lib-parser-ex` package distributions by executing the CI script (which incidentally builds everything and runs the tests).
 ```bash
 # Setup
 git clone git@github.com:shayne-fletcher/ghc-lib-parser-ex.git